 The Innovation Center has a strong partnership with all five higher education institutions in our community: Bethany Theological Seminary, Earlham College, Indiana University East, Ivy Tech Community College, and Purdue Polytechnic Institute.
 We host seminars, workshops, and discussions featuring each organization and we strive to find ways to integrate the students and faculty into our community-focused efforts.

 What Is Coder Dojo?
 A worldwide movement of free, volunteer-led, community-based programming clubs for young people.
 Anyone aged 7 to 17 can visit a Dojo.
 Participants can explore technology in an informal, creative, and social environment

 The Innovation Center proudly partners with Third Grade Academy.
 We provide a place for young people to improve their skills at such a critical time in their development.
 Students have the opportunity to focus their efforts on reading and comprehension, while applying them practically through exercises like programming robotic toys and devices.

-Coming soon to The Innovation Center is this co-ed program created by the Boy Scouts of America.
+The Innovation Center hosts this co-ed program created by the Boy Scouts of America.
 We will provide a laboratory space for the children to study, dream, explore, and create amazing things with their own hands, using the latest technology.